-You’ve just found out a family member or friend is in the hospital.
-You want to show you’re thinking about them.
+You’ve just found out a family member or friend is in the hospital, and you want to show you’re thinking about them.
 What would help the most?
-Flowers, a visit?
+A thoughtful card?
 Or maybe something to help them pass the time?

-We asked CaringBridge families – the true experts – how to support a friend in the hospital.
+We asked CaringBridge families – the true experts – how to support a loved one in the hospital.
 Here’s what they said:

-- “In the local hospital [our daughter] had lots of visits, but after she was moved (about an hour away) she didn’t get as many visits – the visits were great for her (wish she had more), but even better for us because we got to take a little break.
-We did end up doing some face-time and Skype with a few people for her and that was great as well.” – Joann
+“In the local hospital [our daughter] had lots of visits, but after she was moved (about an hour away) she didn’t get as many visits – the visits were great for her (wish she had more), but even better for us because we got to take a little break.
+We did end up doing some FaceTime and Skype with a few people for her and that was great as well.”

 2. Help Out Without Being Asked

-When it comes to taking care of things back at the house, don’t wait for your friend to ask for help – they have so much on their mind.
+When it comes to taking care of things back at the house, don’t wait for your loved one to ask for help – they have so much on their mind.
 Just take care of the yard work and whatever needs doing.

 “Please don’t say this, ‘If you need something please let me know!’
 Instead, bring food to the house, mow their yard, purchase a gas card, send cards, and visit when you can.
-DO something helpful.” – Pat
+DO something helpful.”

-- “They did things for our family without asking.
-They made sure our pets and yard were cared for, they made us meals, and they were there.” – Kayla
+“They did things for our family without asking.
+They made sure our pets and yard were cared for, they made us meals, and they were there.”

 3. Give a Goodie Bag & Small Gifts

-- “Give them a goodie bag with things to occupy them…magazines, puzzles, decks of cards, writing and drawing pads, stamps, an iPad, books, lots of books” – Elaine
+“Give them a goodie bag with things to occupy them…magazines, puzzles, decks of cards, writing and drawing pads, stamps, an iPad, lots of books.”

-- “An occasional flower (no need for a bouquet), a magazine, a cute picture.
-Small gestures of love.” – Darcy
+“An occasional flower (no need for a bouquet), a magazine, a cute picture.
+Small gestures of love.”

 4. Bring Reminders of Home

 Little pieces of home are a way to personalize a hospital room.
-Their regular pillow, favorite coffee mug, photos, or the local paper can help the new environment and schedule feel normal.
+Their regular pillow, favorite coffee mug, photos, or the local paper can help the new environment feel more normal and cheer them up.

 “Bring your own pillow and pillow case and a comfy blanket.”

-- “The thing that helped me the most wasn’t a person.
+“The thing that helped me the most wasn’t a person.
 It was a red decorative pillow.
-It smelled of home and helped keep the homesickness at bay.” – Jodye
+It smelled of home and helped keep the homesickness at bay.”

 5. Feed Them